domRiddle/ASF/Logging.md

 Writes log messages to specific SteamID, from specific Bot.

-Supported in all environments used by ASF, including: .NET, Silverlight, Compact Framework and Mono.
+Supported in all environments used by ASF.

 ---